 “I’m going to lose weight this year.”

-“I’m going to stop smoking this year.”
+“I’m going to stop smoking next year.”

-“I’m going to see my family more this year.”
+“I’m going to see my family more.”

-Scanning around on the internet, one article suggests just 8% of people stick to their resolutions.
+Scanning around the internet, one article suggests just 8% of people stick to their resolutions.

-The definition of insanity: “Doing the same thing over and over again and expecting different results” ~ Unknown
+The definition of insanity: “Doing the same thing over and over again and expecting different results”Albert Einstein

 My research tells me that “the ancient Babylonians are said to have been the first people to make New Year’s resolutions, some 4,000 years ago,” making “promises to the gods to pay their debts and return any objects they had borrowed.”